Disabled alternative access to the Montmartre Artists’ Studios Circuit

 Using the Number 80 bus

-So for the reduced mobility variant of the walk, I’ve decided to use the Number 80 bus line to get to Montmartre.
-It runs from Porte de Versailles on the southern limit of Paris, up to the Mayor’s Office in the 18th district, which is in the north and in which Montmartre is situated.
+For the reduced mobility variant of the walk, I’ve decided to use the Number 80 bus line to get to Montmartre.
+It runs from Porte de Versailles on the southern limit of Paris, up to the Mayor’s Office in the 18th district, in which Montmartre is situated.

 This 80 bus route will take you to the western extremity of the walk.
 The 80, by the way, is not a bad way to see some of the sights of Paris; it passes the Eiffel Tower and crosses the Champs Elysées.
 If you are interested in other scenic public transport bus lines in Paris then this site has a good round up.
 I assume that most users will be coming from Central Paris so the direction you are looking for is ‘Mairie du 18eme – Jules Joffrin’, which is the northbound service.
 The destination will be clearly indicated on the front of the bus.